Travelers: Claims Via Smartphone have Tripled

 We expect this trend to continue as more consumers in the United States buy smartphones.

 According to the Neilsen ratings, 36 percent of U.S. mobile phone users have smartphones.
-And they download and use applications – 68 percent of those with iPhones, 60 percent of those with Android devices, and 45 percent of those with Blackberry smartphones reported using their mobile apps multiple times a day.
+And they download and use applications – 68 percent of customers with iPhones, 60 percent of those with Android devices, and 45 percent of people with Blackberry smartphones reported using their mobile apps multiple times a day.